ajamous/ntx-bulk_purchase_numbers/README.md

 Before you begin, ensure you have met the following requirements:

--You have installed Python 3.6 or later.
+- You have installed Python 3.6 or later.
--You have installed the requests Python library.
+- You have installed the requests Python library.
--You have a Neutrafix account with API access.
+- You have a Neutrafix account with API access.
--Using Number Purchasing Automation Script
+- Using Number Purchasing Automation Script

 ### To use the Telin Number Automation Script, follow these steps: